-Peter Whelpton studied Economics at York between 1966 and 1969.
-He believed that students from all backgrounds should have the chance to access higher education.
+The York Opportunity Scholarship was established by Peter Whelpton.
+He studied Economics at York between 1966 and 1969 and believed that students from all backgrounds should have the chance to access higher education.

 If you are in a position to consider funding a full scholarship, please contact Tom Piercy, Head of Fundraising Programmes.